permutationlock/ztrait/README.md

 ```

 Slice types are slightly more complicated because they do not behave
-in the same way as single item pointrs.
+in the same way as single item pointers.
 Moreover, we usually want to
 allow for `*[_]T` types as well as `[]T`.
 The library provides the
 `SliceChild` helper function to verify that a type can coerce to a slice
 and extracts the child type.